RescueStationCIC/OperationLollipop/investigation/pubsub/readme.md

 pip3 install pynng
 ```

 NNG PubSub was a VERY BAD IDEA.
 Cannot do multiple Publishers to Multiple subscribers.
-And If I'd thought about it for any lenth of time, thet would have been obvious.
+And If I'd thought about it for any length of time, that would have been obvious.

 Going to put mosquito MQTT onto RPi.
 This supports retention, too:
 ```